sambanihit98/accesscode-file-downloader/README.md

 ## Installation

-1. Download the plugin ZIP or clone this repository.
+1. Go to your WordPress installation directory.
-2. Upload to the `/wp-content/plugins/` directory.
+2. Navigate to `/wp-content/plugins/`.
-3. Activate the plugin through the WordPress admin dashboard.
+3. Create a folder named `accesscode-file-downloader`.
+4. Download this plugin file (`accesscode-file-downloader.php`) and place it inside the folder you just created.
+5. Go to your WordPress admin dashboard → Plugins → Installed Plugins.
+6. Activate **AccessCode File Downloader**.
-4. Create **Secure Downloads** from the admin menu.
+7. Create **Secure Downloads** from the admin menu.
-5. Add the **access code** and **file URL** for each download.
+8. Add the **access code** and **file URL** for each download.
-6. Use the shortcode `[acfd_button id="POST_ID" text="Download File"]` to display the download button anywhere on your site.
+9. Use the shortcode `[acfd_button id="POST_ID" text="Download File"]` to display the download button anywhere on your site.

 ---